Microsoft JhengHei

 Microsoft JhengHei (微軟正黑體) is a sans-serif typeface included in Windows Vista or later and Microsoft Office 2007.
 It follows the Standard Form of National Characters prescribed by the Ministry of Education of the Republic of China (Taiwan) and is intended to be used in Traditional Chinese language environments using ClearType.

 Microsoft JhengHei UI

 It is a version of Microsoft JhengHei with alternate character design.

 Microsoft JhengHei TC, Microsoft JhengHei TC UI

 They are versions of Microsoft JhengHei and Microsoft JhengHei UI respectively, sold by Monotype.
 Each family includes a light version of the font (Microsoft JhengHei TC Light, Microsoft JhengHei UI TC Light).

 Known Issues

 Some of the characters (碧, 筵, and 綰) have an unexpected fullwidth white space on the right side in bold font weight.
 Microsoft has noticed this issue since Windows 7, and the problem is resolved on Windows 11 build 2262X.608.

 Availability

-Downloading and installing the Traditional Chinese ClearType fonts for Windows XP from Microsoft also makes Microsoft JhengHei available on Windows XP.
+The font have been available via downloading and installing the Traditional Chinese ClearType fonts for Windows XP from Microsoft also makes Microsoft JhengHei available on Windows XP.

 Microsoft JhengHei UI is included with Windows 8 or later.